Course - Applied Statistics for Business and Social Science Research - BMAC8030

 We will go through the basics of regression with a focus on diagnostics, before moving on to different ways of modeling when the OLS regression assumptions are breached.
 This course encompasses both cross-sectional, nested data, and time-series analysis.
 It differs from other courses in two main ways.
 First, the topics and examples used will be relevant for students within economics and other fields within social science.
 Second, the course will focus on applied statistics, thus enabling the candidates to produce a research paper within the framework of the course.

 Students will get a repetition about the basics of regression analysis, before moving on to situations where we cannot apply ordinary least squares regression to different types of data.
-Then we will go through different types of dependent variables, including dichotomous variables (logistic regression), variables with more than two categories (multinomial regression), and ordinal variables (ordered logistic regression).
-The next topic is data that breaches the assumption of independent units, that is, the data are nested.
+Then will go through different types of dependent variables, including dichotomous variables (logistic regression), variables with more than two categories (multinomial regression), and ordinal variables (ordered logistic regression).
+The next topic are data that breaches the assumption of independent units, that is, the data are nested.
 This includes hierarchical or multilevel data and panel data and also SEM (note that the topics can vary from time to time).